ChayanK2000/Search_Engine_IRE/README.md

 - first divided into intermediate indexes
 - applying spimi algo or basically like merging k-sorted arrays, merged all the index files. all these final merged index files are in 'output_final' folder
 - that folder has other files like "id_title" .txt mappign doc id to title.
-- Though secondary index was created for the merged indexes, it is not necessary for the id-title as one can directly access the fiel no by dividing operator(say if every file has 5L titles, file no can be retrien=ved by (doc_id/5L).ceil -1).txt)
+- Though secondary index was created for the merged indexes, it is not necessary for the id-title as one can directly access the fiel no by dividing operator(say if every file has 5L titles, file no can be retrieved by (doc_id/5L).ceil -1).txt)
 - total indexing was able to complete withing 270s for the 1.4GB data
-- 'total_index_pages_doc.txt- :
+- 'total_index_pages_doc.txt :
     - no of final index txt files
     - total no of tokens across all such index files
     - total no of documents in the dump